ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/kids/concept_model.rst

     - Baseline
     -
     - This will implicitly include the model of wasting treatment (as implemented in the wasting paper; updates to this model to come later)
+  * - 2.0.1
+    - CGF exposure bugfixes
+    - All
+    - Baseline
+    -
+    -
   * - 2.1
     - Same as model 2.0, but more scenarios and less observers to act as emulator test runs
     - All